Tips for female bicycle travelers

 For god’s sake, let’s stop painting our own society as a haven of peace and safety, which it most definitely isn’t, and by the same token, let’s stop turning the rest of the world into a no-go zone, full of dangerous criminals…

-Emily’s right – there’s nowhere on earth where females are 100% safe.
+Emily’s right – there’s nowhere on earth where women are 100% safe.

-Solo females often make a risk assessment on the countries they wish to ride through.
-Many countries are just as safe or safer than your home town.
+Solo females often make a risk assessment on the countries they hope to ride through.
+Many places are just as safe—or even safer—than your hometown.
 But there are a handful of countries that aren’t so.

 How can you find out which countries have a dodgy reputation?

-It’s easy, just e-mail a number of solo females who have previously pedalled through the country.
-You might skip contacting elderly women or females who travelled with a male partner since they probably won’t have experienced any harassment.
-For example; Iran is often a favourite country of ‘couple’ cyclists – but not single females.
-And for a very good reason.
+It’s easy—just email a number of solo women who have previously cycled through the country.
+You might want to skip contacting older women or those who traveled with a male partner, as they likely won’t have experienced any harassment.
+For example; Iran is often a favourite country of couples who have rode there – but not single females.
+And for a good reason.

-Visit a couple of bicycle touring facebook groups such as Bicycle Travelling Women and Bicycle touring and Bikepacking.
-In the group’s search field type the country’s name and the words ‘sexual harassment’.
+Visit a couple of bicycle touring Facebook groups such as Bicycle Travelling Women and Bicycle touring and Bikepacking.
+In the group’s search field, type the country’s name along with words such as, “sexual harassment”.
 Then read any results that might appear.
-Women will generally write about an incident directly after it happened since they seek sympathy and reassurance from like-minded people.
-If you do read of an incident – you can then contact the individual who wrote about it.
+Women typically share incidents shortly after they happen since they seek sympathy and reassurance from like-minded people If you do read of an incident, you can contact the person who posted about it.

-Asking for general safety advice in a Facebook Group or on forums may not give you an accurate picture of the safety situation for solo female bicycle travelers.
+Asking about how safe a country is in a Facebook group or on forums may not provide an accurate picture of the safety situation for solo female bicycle travelers.
 That’s because many women don’t feel comfortable writing publicly about harassment or assault years after it happened.
 Others have kept silent in order not to be seen as sullying a country’s reputation.

 Most countries are quite safe.
-By checking the facebook groups and e-mailing women who have been there before – it will help reassure yourself (and your mother!) that you aren’t doing anything foolhardy or dangerous.
+By checking facebook groups and emailing women who have been there before – it will help reassure yourself (and your mother!) that you aren’t doing anything foolhardy or dangerous.

 An excerpt from Olivia Round’s interview with Alissa.